-Picture your wedding along the James River, with views of boats going by, Lake Maury over your shoulder, a wooded area nearby.
-Our park offers a variety of spaces to accommodate groups and an easy location for your guests to find.
+Picture your wedding along the James River, with views of boats going by, Lake Maury over your shoulder, and a wooded area nearby.
+Our park offers a variety of spaces to accommodate groups.

 Our park is festival friendly due to our great location in Newport News, our ability to work with a variety of groups, our available wide open field spaces, and our flexibility in scheduling.

-Our park can accommodate group picnics of any size.
-You may choose one of our overlooks to Lake Maury for a more scenic, intimate feel or use the expansive Williams Fields to accommodate a few hundred guests.
+Our park accommodates picnics of any size.
+You may choose one of our overlooks of Lake Maury for a more scenic, intimate feel or use our fields to accommodate a few hundred guests.

 A variety of races in Newport News call the Museum their home for their 5K, 8K, & 10K races.
-Our convenient location and park layout provides many scenic routes.
+Our convenient location and park layout provides many scenic routes and ample space.